-Sensitivity Analysis - change in assumptions at 31/3/23 Approximate % increase to Employer Liability Approximate monetary amount (£000) 0.1% decrease in Real Discount Rate 2.0% 1,256 1 year increase in member life expectancy 4.0% 3,146 0.1% increase in the Salary Increase Rate 0.0% 172 0.1% Increase in the Pension Increase Rate 1.0% 1,102
+Sensitivity Analysis - change in assumptions at 31 March 2024 Approximate % increase to Employer Liability Approximate monetary amount (£000) 0.1% decrease in Real Discount Rate 2.0% 1,379 1 year increase in member life expectancy 4.0% 3,170 0.1% increase in the Salary Increase Rate 0.0% 75 0.1% Increase in the Pension Increase Rate 2.0% 1,327

 4g.
-Impact of the McCloud Judgment
+Impact of legal and regulatory uncertainty

 The McCloud Judgement relates to a legal challenge by members of the New Judicial Pension Scheme against the age-based transitional provisions put into place when new pension arrangements were introduced in 2015.
 The members argued that these transitional provisions were directly discriminatory on grounds of age and indirectly discriminatory on grounds of sex and race, based on the correlation between these two factors reflected in the judicial membership.
-The impacts of McCloud have been included in the figures disclosed in this note.
+The impacts of McCloud were taken into account during the last Fund valuation and have been included in the figures disclosed in this note.

 Guaranteed Minimum Pension (GMP) was accrued by members of the LGPS between 6 April 1978 and 5 April 1997.
 The introduction of the new Single State Pension in April 2016 brought uncertainty over the ongoing indexation of GMPs, which could lead to inequalities between men and women's benefits.
 The responsibility for ensuring GMPs kept pace with inflation passed in full to pension schemes with the effect of increasing costs for LGPS employers.
-The Actuary made allowance for this in the pension costs included in 2019/20 statements.
-No change has been made to this position for 2022/23 and these costs remain in the Pension figures.
+The impacts of GMP were taken into account during the last Fund valuation and have been included in the figures disclosed in this note.